Notation#

 Lists#

-Lists are the only nesting type, and can be either scoped by braces or indentation.
-For braces, (), [] and {} are accepted.
+Lists are the only nesting type, and can be either scoped by brackets or indentation.
+For brackets, (), [] and {} are accepted.

 Lists can be empty or contain a virtually unlimited number of elements, only separated by whitespace.
 They typically describe expressions in Scopes.